benjhirsch/zenith_star/README.md

 --brightest: Include to return the brightest star in the search area rather than the one closest to it.
 --catalog: Star catalog to query.
 The default is determined dynamically based on the limiting magnitude.
 A list of catalogs can be found in [zs_catalog_list.json](zs_catalog_list.json), which can be expanded.
 --catalog-desc: This option will get the details of one or all the available star catalogs, print them, and exit.
+--display: Include to display a visualization of stars found in the search area, including size and color.
+Default is 10 if no number given.

 ## Usage Tips
 * Increasing the limiting magnitude will return many more stars.
 Be sure to constrain the search area more tightly for higher magnitudes/larger catalogs.
 * The coordinates of the zenith are very sensitive to time.
 1 minute = 0.25 degrees (about half the width of a full moon) of movement across the sky.
 For approximate times, you may want to specify a --search-box with a width proportional to the time range.
 * Precise geographic coordinates matter less.
 A 0.25 degree difference on the sky corresponds to ~28 km on the ground.
 * When uncertainty is large and many stars are found near the zenith, you may want to return the --brightest star in the search area rather than the one that happens to be closest to the calculated zenith.

+## Installation
+Clone or otherwise download this repository, then run "pip install -r requirements.txt" from the zenith_star directory.
+Several modules are optional and not included in requirements.txt.
+They are:
+* geopy: Only necessary to convert the --address parameter to latitude and longitude.
+* python-dateutil: Only necessary if you don't use ISO date format ("YYYY-MM-DD HH:MM:SS") with --datetime.
+* pandas, plotly, and numpy: Only necessary with the --display option.
+* simpleeval: Only necessary for certain catalogs where magnitude values need to be converted from one system to another (those with a "conversion" attribute in zs_catalog_list.json).